 The Mechanical Engineering Graduate Program offers a Doctor of Philosophy (Ph.D.) degree in mechanical engineering.
 Each student must meet the general requirements for admission as outlined under the regulations of the University of Vermont Graduate College.
 Typically, students entering the program have received a master’s degree in mechanical engineering or a closely-related field.
 Applicants with other backgrounds will be evaluated individually and may be asked to complete prescribed undergraduate technical course work.
-Areas of research interest in the program currently include: Smart Structures, Aerospace Engineering, Turbulence, Complex Fluids, Multiscale Mechanics, Micro and Nano Engineering, Nanomaterials, Energy Harvesting, System Diagnostics, Biomechanics, Biomaterials, and Simulation using High-performance Computing.
+Areas of research interest in the program currently include: Aerospace Engineering, Turbulence, Complex and Bio Fluids, Multiscale Mechanics, Micro Technology and Robotics, Nanomaterials & Composites, Energy Harvesting, System Control & Diagnostics, Biomechanics & Orthopedics, Biomaterials, and High-performance Computing.

 Requirements for Admission to Graduate Studies for the Degree of Doctor of Philosophy

 An accredited master's degree in mechanical engineering or closely related discipline is required.
 Completion of the general (aptitude) portion of the Graduate Record Examination is required.